godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_style_guide.rst

         }
     }

 Consider breaking a line when it's longer than 100 characters.

-And it's also a good practice to insert a line feed (LF) character at the end of a file because some utilities have trouble recognizing the last line without it (e.g. the *cat* command on Linux).
+Ensure that all lines use the Unix LF format, not CRLF.

 Using spaces
 ------------